o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 toc: true
 ---

 These instructions assume that you have (or will have) administrative access to an AWS account.
-For more information, see the [AWS home page](https://aws.amazon.com/) for instructions on creating an account, information about the [AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) and [Creating your first IAM admin user and user group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
+For more information, see the [AWS home page](https://aws.amazon.com/) for instructions on creating an account, the [AWS account root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) guide and [Creating your first IAM admin user and user group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html).
 If you already have an AWS account, but you do not have administrative access to it, see your AWS account administrator.

 The expectation is that, by the end of this guide and its linked resources, you will:
 * Understand how to set up AWS credentials for O3DE.